 The Pentagon's strategic QDR of 2006 supports an increased Navy presence in the Pacific.
-The most current QDR in 2010 reconfirms the Navy's capability for a "robust forward presence."
-To meet this objective, on average six aircraft carriers, including air wings and escort ships, would be homeported in the Pacific.
+To meet this objective, on average six aircraft carriers, including air wings and escort ships, will be homeported in the Pacific.
 The mission of the aircraft carrier includes: